top of page

 Bringing training to universities and networks

-In light of the need to meet growing demand, we are also working with teams or networks of researchers within the same university.
+In light of the need to meet growing demand, we also worked with teams or networks of researchers within the same university.
 We began this work in 2010 when Jon Foley, the former director of the Institute for the Environment at University of Minnesota invited us to design and facilitate a program for their fellows.
-That partnership continued when Jessica Hellman, the current director, offered to co-host the Leadership Teach-In in May 2017, where teams from universities had the opportunity to learn from one another about program design and by participating in train-the-trainer skill sessions.
+That partnership continued when Jessica Hellman offered to co-host the Leadership Teach-In in May 2017, where teams from universities had the opportunity to learn from one another about program design and by participating in train-the-trainer skill sessions.

-We continue to work with universities at multiple levels, from graduate students to mid-career faculty programs, by advising in planning sessions and/or by providing on-site training and follow-up.
-Our approach is best described as a train-the-trainer model in order to expand the in-house capacity of universities.
+We continued to work with universities at multiple levels, from graduate students to mid-career faculty programs, by advising in planning sessions and/or by providing on-site training and follow-up.
+Our approach was best described as a train-the-trainer model in order to expand the in-house capacity of universities.

-We are also participating in resource exchange networks so that we can contribute to our resource portal and similar platforms of other networks.
+We also participated in resource exchange networks so that we could contribute to our resource portal and similar platforms of other networks.
 You will find how-to guides on multiple topics, written by fellows and sustainability leadership facilitators and trainers.
 We hope that this approach will build the field of transdisciplinary researchers.